-Before you resort to Paint or piracy, give these free image-editing tools a shot
+Photoshop is expensive, so here’s the best free photo-editing software

 The Nik Collection

-The Nik Collection is a full image-editing suite offered by Google, and it’s now totally free.
-This is one of the most powerful and complete online photo tools at the moment, and Google providing it all for free was pretty big news.
-The Collection includes seven total plugins, each with a different focus.
-Analog Efex Pro focuses on effects that produce vintage looks or make digital photos appear more natural, while Color Efex Pro provides a ton of filters.
-Silver Efex Pro, on the other hand, is tailored for black-and-white images, while Viveza allows you to alter specific colors in the photo without using filters.
-Sharpener Pro allows you to improve clarity and Dfine gives you noise reduction capabilities, and so on.
+The Nik Collection is an image-editing suite that comes courtesy of Google — one that’s now entirely free.
+This is one of the most powerful online tools available, and Google providing it for free was pretty big news when it broke last year.
+The Collection includes seven plugins, each with a different focus.
+Analog Efex Pro focuses on effects that produce a vintage aesthetic or make digital photos appear more natural, while Color Efex Pro provides a ton of filters.
+Silver Efex Pro, on the other hand, is tailored toward black-and-white images, while Viveza allows you to alter specific colors in a photo without using filters.
+The last two plugins, Sharpener Pro and Dfine, allow you to improve clarity and reduce noise reduction, among other things.

-This allows you to either download whatever tool you need at the time, or download them all and use them interchangeably.
+Best of all, you can either download individual tools or the entire suite at once.
 The tools may take a little time to learn, but by separating out the different functions, the software makes it easier for people to pick and choose what they need in any given moment.
+The only downside here is that Google won’t be offering patches or updates to these tools, so they won’t have much longevity.
+Get them while they still work!

 Download it now for: